Member | Established: 1974 | Member since 1981

 SMO 5: International Public Sector Accounting Standards

 The Barbados government, specifically, the Comptroller General, is responsible for setting public sector accounting standards.

-In 2019, the Public Finance Management Act was passed and identifies IPSAS as issued by the IPSASB as the accounting standards to be applied by the government.
+ICAB states that it has been active in supporting the government since 2007 regarding the adoption and implementation of IPSAS.
 After the passage of the new Public Finance Management Act in 2019, ICAB re-approached the Ministry of Finance to discuss cooperation and collaboration with ICAB.
 ICAB submitted a proposal on ways that it might assist in the areas of corporate governance, financial accountability, reform of SOEs, training and certification for public finance officers, and institutional strengthening of finance departments.
 ICAB continues to be in discussion with the Barbados government regarding the various areas outlined in the proposal.
+Under the PFM Act, the government created a central Internal Audit Department, with oversight from an Audit Committee.
+ICAB has been given a standing seat on the Committee and in 2023, the ICAB representative was made the Deputy Chair.

 For its part, ICAB has established its own Public Sector Committee to improve its strategic focus on public sector accounting issues thereby ensuring that its members who work in the public sector receive technical assistance and guidance.
 The Public Sector Committee organizes several workshops and seminars for public sector accountants, which cover the IPSAS.
 It also collaborates with the Accountant General and Ministry of Finance and the Caribbean Technical Assistance Centre (CARTAC)–a regional entity which is currently involved in providing technical assistance to strengthen the public financial management framework–to create the content for the programs.
 ICAB has focused more on ‘soft skills’ as the Ministry of Finance leads on the technical components.
 ICAB also reports that it is engaging with CARTAC to possibly draft an IPSAS Manual.
+In April 2024, the Public Sector Committee hosted an audit readiness webinar in conjunction with the Barbados Audit Office (Auditor General) which was attended by over 170 public sector accounting and finance staff, to provide guidance for the 2024 audit cycle.

 The ICAB is encouraged to continue its strong technical and advocacy support to the Ministry of Finance as part of enhancing public financial management in the jurisdiction.
 It may find IFAC’s Train the Trainers: Introduction to IPSAS resource helpful in this regard.
 ICAB should provide updates as the government advances with an implementation schedule.
 If deemed feasible, ICAB should consider participating in the international standard-setting process by submitting comments to IPSASB-issued exposure drafts.